AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 9. Confidence & Data Quality Notes

-The data on cinnamaldehyde is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are generally consistent with documented guidelines, though some regional regulatory nuances may exist.
-Known data gaps are minimal, primarily related to specific sensory thresholds, which are often inferred from industry experience.
+The data on cinnamaldehyde is well-established, with comprehensive studies supporting its sensory and safety profiles.
+Industry practices are well-documented, though some regional regulatory nuances may require further verification.
+Known data gaps are minimal, with most information being consistent across authoritative sources.

 Citation hooks: FlavScents